relaycorp/ddos-report/src/content/docs/overview.md

 **An application layer attack will seek to overwhelm the app with a high volume of messages** (e.g. HTTP requests).

-App developers and operators share the responsibility of protecting the host layers, and nearly all the [DDoS mitigations](./mitigations) are implemented at this level.
+App developers and operators share the responsibility of protecting this layer, and nearly all the [DDoS mitigations](./mitigations) are implemented at this level.
 Where it can be used,
 a reverse proxy is the most effective way to protect the application layer,